 Dr. Claudia Gravekamp Albert Einstein College of Medicine Instructor: Cancer and Vaccination 2013 and Beyond As we look forward, SRF Education will continue to build upon the Academic Initiative's earlier work.
 Specifically, we will continue to grow our internship program and online course offerings.
 We expect to increase both the number of summer internship positions we fund and the number of participating research institutions each year.
 We also plan to delve into more detail on the topics covered by our introductory regenerative medicine online course by expanding each lecture into a full course of its own.
 Widening the scope of our internship program and online coursework offerings will enable SRF to make a greater impact on future scientists and doctors, while educating the public in general.
-If you'd like to learn more about these or our other SRF Education programs, please visit our website at sens.org/education.
+If you'd like to learn more about or join SRF Education, please visit our website at sens.org/education.
 Finances

 We are pleased to report that, in 2012, SENS Research Foundation was able to support expenses that were double those from the previous year.
-This was made possible through not only the continued support of our generous donors, but also through the receipt of a new, multi-year restricted grant from SENS Foundation EU (SENSF-EU) resulting from the settlement of the de Grey family trust.
-The total SENSF-EU grant was for \$13 million, of which \$2.5 million has been received by SRF.
-The remainder of the grant has been recorded as a receivable.
+This was made possible through not only the continued support of our generous donors, but the first in a series of annual disbursements from the de Grey family trust, which together caused SRF's income to increase by about \$2 million.
 As a research-based outreach organization, the scientific work that we fund plays a critical role in our mission.
 For this reason, we have focused our growth on our extramural research program, tripling its size by adding more than \$750,000 of funding.
 This aggressive expansion has led to the addition of nine new projects, including two at the Wake Forest Institute for Regenerative Medicine, bringing our total funded to seventeen.
 Meanwhile, we were able to add \$300,000 to our intramural research budget, bringing a third major project, more staff, and new equipment to our Research Center in Mountain View, California.
 Simultaneously, we built SRF Education into a larger and more robust educational program, creating our first online course and a successful summer internship program that involved both our Research Center and the Buck Institute for Research on Aging.
 This has set the stage for further growth in 2013, which will include the development of more coursework and the addition of new internship campuses.

-Overall, our expenses in 2013 should increase by an amount equal to 2012's increase.
+In 2013, we expect to increase our expenses by the same amount as this year.
 Given our secure base of funding sources, we expect to sustain this higher level of operation indefinitely.
 We are deeply appreciative of the individuals and foundations that enable us to pursue our mission through their support.
-We would like to thank Peter Thiel, Jason Hope, SENSF-EU and the de Grey family trust, the Methuselah Foundation, and the many other donors who make all of our efforts possible.
+We would like to thank Peter Thiel, Jason Hope, the de Grey family trust, the Methuselah Foundation, and the many other donors who make all of our efforts possible.